kbumsik/kbumsik.github.io/_posts/2018-04-15-using-ipad-as-a-2nd-monitor-on-linux.md

 <script src="http://gist.github.com/kbumsik/e9717525fec7b6e98524765958044146.js"></script>

 So, what the script does is 1. to parse arguments to set a proper resolution, 2. add a display mode using `XRandR`, 3.
-Output it next to a primary display, 4. and run `x11vnc` to tramsit the screen though VNC.
+Output it next to a primary display, 4. and run `x11vnc` to transmit the screen through VNC.

 ## How to use